DOI10.47051/HKSS8959

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..9 Trilepida macrolepis is included in this category because it is widely distributed and is believed to be facing no major immediate extinction threats.9 However, it is suggested that T. macrolepis represents a species complex,3,14 so the conservation status of different populations warrants further study.
 In Ecuador this species occurs in three privately protected areas: reserves Canandé, Otokiki, and Itapoa.

 Distribution: Trilepida macrolepis is widely distributed throughout the lowlands and adjacent Andean foothills of northern South America as well as in parts of Central America.
-West of the Andes, the species occurs throughout the Chocó–Río Magdalena Valley biome in Colombia, Panama, and northwestern Ecuador.
-East of the Andes, the species occurs in parts of the Amazon in Brazil, French Guiana, Guyana, Suriname, and Peru, as well as in the Llanos and coastal cordilleras of Venezuela.3,15 In Ecuador, T. macrolepis has been recorded at elevations between 47 and 902 m.
+West of the Andes, the species occurs throughout the Chocó–Río Magdalena Valley biome in Colombia, Panamá, and northwestern Ecuador (Fig. 2).
+East of the Andes, the species occurs in parts of the Amazon in Brazil, French Guiana, Guyana, Suriname, and Perú, as well as in the Llanos and coastal cordilleras of Venezuela.3,15

 Distribution of Trilepida macrolepis in Ecuador